albar965/littlenavmap-manual/src/en/ONLINENETWORKS.rst

 frequencies, flight plans and much more are displayed world wide without limits like distance to the user aircraft.

-Access to online networks can be enabled and configured in the dialog :ref:`online-flying`.
+Access to online networks can be enabled and configured on :ref:`online-flying`.
 Predefined options for the well known networks are available as well as freely configurable ones.